AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 ### Mental Sense

 Your knowledge about histolecty, people and their habits allows you to get a good feel for the connections between creatures.
-Using a Search action for Sorcery (Wisdom), you are able to sense connections between creatures, both histolectual bonds and even strong friendships or animosity.
+Using a [[Action Economy#^3d44e8|search action]] for Sorcery (Wisdom), you are able to sense connections between creatures, both histolectual bonds and even strong friendships or animosity.

 ### Mental Specialty